This is Lesson Two of a three-part video series on "jazzy-rock" improvisation.

 These three tutorials would fit somewhere near the center of the jazzy-rock genre spectrum, if there was one.

 I guess there could possibly be a jazzy-rock genre officially defined somewhere, like in a big canvas binder at the Genres Office, or like that.
-Regardless of the possibility of this being regulated, I’m using the term freely here, maybe even whimsically.
+Regardless of the possibility of this being regulated, I'm using the term freely here, maybe even whimsically, maybe even having some devil-may-care attitude going.

 If I had a managing editor you would not have seen the previous paragraph.
-Don’t worry, with your continued support, I will hire a managing editor.
+Don't worry, with your continued support, we will hire a managing editor.

 Van Morrison's Moondance is the "jamming vehicle" we're using in this trio of lessons.
 Moondance is a catchy tune, and it serves really well as a straightforward case study in jazzish-rockish piano improvisation.